CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 - Google Cloud Storage

 Standby Postgres clusters are managed just like any other Postgres cluster in PGO.
-For example, adding replicas to a standby cluster is matter of increasing the `spec.instances.replicas` value.
+For example, adding replicas to a standby cluster is a matter of increasing the `spec.instances.replicas` value.
 The main difference is that PostgreSQL data in the cluster is read-only: one PostgreSQL instance is reading in the database changes from an external repository while the other instances are replicas of it.